paul-leonard/bus-mall/README.md

 - [Discussion of centering UL and LIs on the page](https://stackoverflow.com/questions/1708054/how-can-i-center-ul-li-into-div)

 #### Collaborations
-- Thanks to TA Chance for sitting down with me and trying to help me figure out my infinite loop troubles
+- Thanks to Chance for sitting down with me and trying to help me figure out my infinite loop troubles
 - Thanks to Riva for her advice on how she was handling passing between currentScreenPicks and previousScreenPicks
+- Thanks to Allistar for idea to contain canvas within an element
+- Thanks to Mike for help getting chart.js canvas elements to reduce in size
+- Thanks to Riva for helping find a missing comma to make stacked bar charts
+- Thanks to Nicholas for saving me from my repeating first image during code review!

 #### Use of Tools
 - .eslintrc.json is used as published on the [class GitHub repo](https://github.com/codefellows/seattle-201d65).